-Staff then carry out a home visit to build a relationship with the parents/carers and child and discuss the child's interests, medical information and family.
-These home visits are then shared with SLT, class teacher and pastoral.
+Staff then carry out a home visit phone call to build a relationship with the parents/carers and child and discuss the child's interests, medical information and family.
+These home visit phone calls are then shared with SLT, class teacher and pastoral.
 They are also discussed in phase to the team gains an understanding of the child and if there are any specific needs.
-It is then the pastoral's responsibility to add the home visit onto the child's my concern records.
+It is then the pastoral's responsibility to add the home visit phone call onto the child's my concern records.